-Creating a Gantt chart allows you to lay out all of the critical information that’s going to go into your brief.
+Creating a Gantt chart with a gantt chart maker allows you to lay out all of the critical information that’s going to go into your brief.
 You’ll lay out each of the different tasks that need to be completed, when they need to start and finish, who is in charge of them, any sub-tasks associated, any dependencies, and anything else that you want.
 You can even set up the milestones that need to be reached and the deadlines for each milestone, deliverable, and end of the project.
 That way, you know absolutely everything that goes into the project, and you have it all in one place.

 Even better, your Gantt chart can be customized so that everything is color-coded, arranged in an order that makes sense for you, arranged with different headings, and more.
 All of these things make it easier for you and your team to understand what the chart is telling them and to find the different assignments that have been delegated to them.
 Everyone who is responsible for the project or some piece of it can check-in at any time and see what they’re supposed to be working on and when the deadline is for that part of the project.

 Not only that, but everyone will be able to communicate with one another through the chart itself.
 That way, if you or anyone else has a question, there’s no need to look for external communication.
-Everything can be done directly through the same system.
+Everything can be done directly through the same project management system.
 And it can be done by chatting, leaving notes, and more.
 If you or they need to update something that can all be done right in the chart as well, without having to go through a complicated process to do it.
 And updates can be noted within the chart, so you always know how far along the project is.

 Once you’ve created a Gantt chart, you’re going to have a much easier time creating the project brief.
 After all, the information that you need is going to be right there in front of you.
 You’ll take a close look at all of the information in the timeline, and then you can start working on fleshing things out to make it easier for the client to understand.
 Of course, you’re also going to need to add some additional information to really make sure the design is clear.

-Where a Gantt chart will help you layout the information and then keep track of your work, it’s not going to detail all of the little pieces that your client might want to know, like how deliverables will be provided, what the client needs to do to help move the project forward, and so on.
+Where a Gantt chart online will help you layout the information and then keep track of your work, it’s not going to detail all of the little pieces that your client might want to know, like how deliverables will be provided, what the client needs to do to help move the project forward, and so on.
 When you start the project brief, however, you can start by laying out the timeline and then fill in more of the details along the way.
 Once you’ve done this, you’re going to find that you have a pretty good framework for the brief.

 Once you’re ready to flesh things out into as much detail as possible, you want to look at a few critical questions.
 You need to answer why this project is being done.
 You need to understand what the ultimate objectives are for the client and how you’re going to achieve them.
 You need to know when you’re going to achieve smaller milestones and deliverables along the way.
 You need to know who is working on each portion of the assignment when the smaller milestones will begin and end, when the ultimate project will start and end and how you and the client will judge if the project is on track.